Jifna: Modern times

 In 1917, during World War I, the Ottomans were defeated by British and Arab forces.
 After a brief period of military rule, Jifna and its region came under the control of the League of Nations British Mandate, in 1922.
 In 1947 the United Nations proposed the partitioning of Palestine into separate Jewish and Arab states, with Jifna being a part of the projected Arab state.
 However, after the 1948 Arab-Israeli War the whole West Bank region, including Jifna, was annexed by Transjordan to form the Kingdom of Jordan, and the Arab state was stillborn.
 After the Six-Day War in 1967, Jifna came under Israeli occupation.

 In 1995 the Interim Agreement on the West Bank and the Gaza Strip between the Palestinian National Authority (PNA) and Israel, Jifna was placed in "Area B".
 Thus, its administrative and civil affairs were transferred to the PNA, while security matters remained in Israeli control.
 Throughout the Second Intifada, Jifna did not experience violence to the same extent as other parts of the West Bank, such as in nearby Ramallah, although its residents did face travel restrictions and economic hardship.

 On 31 July 2015 a 15-year-old resident was shot dead by an IDF sniper after allegedly throwing a firebomb at an army outpost.
-In April 2019, the village was attacked a Fatah official and his gunmen, a number of whom made demands that the village's Christian residents pay the medieval jizya tax, in response to the police questioning of his son for allegedly assaulting a Christian woman from Jifna and her children.
+In April 2019, the village was attacked by a Fatah official and his gunmen, a number of whom made demands that the village's Christian residents pay the medieval jizya tax, in response to the police questioning of his son for allegedly assaulting a Christian woman from Jifna and her children.
 The incident did not result in casualties and was condemned by Palestinian government and church officials.